Alfresco/alfresco-ng2-components/docs/core/app-config.pipe.md

 </adf-login>
 ```

-## Chaining with other pipes
+### Chaining with other pipes

-You can also chain values with other pipes, for example `translation` one:
+You can also chain values with other pipes such as the translation pipe:

 ```html
 <adf-login